karlstolley/stolley.dev/resume/index.md

             Updated product documentation to ensure concord with product API features in production
           </li>
           <li>
-            Reviewed pull requests on product and demo code
+            Reviewed pull requests on product and documentation maintained in a monorepo; also demo code in modular repositories
           </li>
           <li>
             Prepared a 90-minute online workshop to showcase the Daily Prebuilt product to an audience of external developers
           </li>
           <li>
-            Coached and offered editorial support to writers across and external to the company in the preparation of technical blog posts
+            Coached and offered editorial feedback to engineer-writers in the preparation of technical blog posts
           </li>
         </ul>
       </li>